bri3d/VW_Flash/lib/README.md

 [lzss.py](lzss.py) is a python implementation of lzss. this turned out to be quite slow and isn't currently used.

-[connections.py](connections.py) provides support for different types of CAN connections, notably J2534
+[j2534_connection.py](j2534_connection.py) provides support for the J2534 connection type to UDSonCAN

 [j2534.py](j2534.py) wraps the J2534 standard with Python, using `ctypes`